Demitroi/dot-files/readme.md

 https://wiki.archlinux.org/title/Uniform_look_for_Qt_and_GTK_applications

-Install the themes breeze, breeze-gtk, papirus-icon-theme and deepin-icon-theme.
-Also you should install qt6ct and lxqt-config to config graphically the qt and gtk themes.
+Install the themes breeze, breeze-gtk, papirus-icon-theme, deepin-icon-theme and ttf-hack-nerd.
+Also you have to install qt6ct and lxqt-config to config graphically the qt and gtk themes.

 Set the ```QT_QPA_PLATFORMTHEME=qt6ct``` enviroment variable globally by editing the file ```/etc/environment``` and then reboot.